jamonholmgren/jammin_lobby/README.md

 > [!CAUTION]
 > This is a work in progress!
 I hope to have it stable by mid-2025.

+## Demo

+This repo has a demo game called "Attack 3D" that you can play with your friends!

+There's a web version here that doesn't actually allow you to make lobbies, but you can still see the UI: [https://attack3d.jammin.games/](https://attack3d.jammin.games/)

+_(Eventually, I'd like to make JamminLobby work with web browsers, but that's a ways off.)_

+And if you clone down this repo and run it in Godot 4.4+, you can play with others in the same LAN (or forward a port).

 ## Features

 - Very simple to set up